-Stuck in Ukraine, a ‘Dancing With the Stars’ alum broadcast his 5-day escape to 1.1 million Instagram followers
+Stuck in Ukraine, a ‘Dancing With the Stars’ alum broadcast his five-day escape to 1.1 million Instagram followers

 “I want to go back home,” he said.

-So began Chmerkovskiy’s five-day odyssey to escape his native Ukraine, where he lived until age 14, when his family emigrated to the United States.
+So began Chmerkovskiy’s five-day odyssey to escape his native Ukraine, where he lived until age 14, when his family immigrated to the United States.
 He had been back in his homeland working on “World of Dance UA,” a reality competition series, CNN reported.

 Since broadcasting from that Kyiv balcony, Chmerkovskiy has updated his followers with near-daily dispatches.
 For several days, he was stuck in the capital as Russian military forces closed in and attacked the city.
 As he was heading into a bomb shelter on Thursday, Chmerkovskiy posted a four-minute-long video.
 The update wasn’t much; he said he was safe, still in Kyiv and optimistic.
 “I do know that, at the very least, I have a chance.
 I have a passport, and I have a way out.”